D Locrian scale

 The diatonic chords of D Locrian are: i° = D°, II = E♭, iii = Fm, iv = Gm, V = A♭, VI = B♭, vii = Cm.
 These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in D Locrian.
 Click any chord below to open its full diagram and progressions.

-Locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
+Locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory.
+Shows up in metal and avant-garde jazz.

 Practice tips

-Locrian is best learned as a theoretical exercise: spell each diatonic chord and notice why the diminished tonic makes it unstable.
+Locrian works best as a theoretical exercise.
+Spell each diatonic chord and notice why that diminished tonic makes it so unstable.

-Famous songs in this key
+Famous songs

 Scales related to D Locrian